Renunciation

 When abiding in renunciation, there's no need to enter a meditative state or "trance"; simply keep your eyes open as usual, staying alert and awake.

-When breathing, you can also let go using the outbreath, making the outbreath extra long and when breathing in, taking in any good feelings and perceptions from the release of stress.
+When breathing, you can also let go with the outbreath, making the outbreath longer.
+When breathing in, take in any good feelings and perceptions from the release of stress.

-In the beginning, it might be helpful to visualize letting go by directing what is being let go to a spot outside the body, such as letting go through the top of your head, bottom of your feet, your hands, or wherever it feels appropriate.
+In the beginning, it might be helpful to visualize letting go by directing what is being released to a spot outside the body, such as through the top of your head, the bottom of your feet, your hands, or wherever it feels appropriate.

-When causes and conditions are in place, namely that one's mind is not disturbed and can keep their intention single-mindedly on renunciation, one should start to experience joy and release.
+When causes and conditions are in place, namely that one's mind is undisturbed and the intention is single-mindedly on renunciation—one should start to experience joy and release.

-For someone who has seen the truth, the suffering eliminated in future lives is like the great earth; what remains is like the dirt under a fingernail:
+SN13.1: For someone who has seen the truth, the suffering eliminated in future lives is like the great earth; what remains is like the dirt under a fingernail.